JustinMartz/EventTrackerProject/README.md

 ## Lessons Learned

-I learned how create my own REST API from scratch using MySQL to model the diagram and forward engineer it to a database, and using Spring Data JPA to handle the REST endpoints.
+I learned how create my own REST API from scratch using MySQL to model the diagram and forward engineer it to a database, and using Spring Data JPA to handle the REST endpoints.# FinalProject